jdevfullstack-tutorials/frontend-backend-fullstack/README.md

-is in charge of outputting the HTML, the page that a user will be seeing is the end product of PHP, but the PHP, as the script resides at the server-side, doing things to output the requested HTML.
+is in charge of outputting the HTML, the page that a user will be seeing is the end product of PHP, but the PHP, as the script resides at the server side, doing things to output the requested HTML.

 But why do we need to code in PHP if